mhmzdev/devfolio/README.md

 </div>

 ## 🧑‍💻 Devfolio
-Is a multi-platform portfolio for developers available for mobile, windows and web.
+Its a portfolio website for developers developed using `Jaspr`.
 Includes the following sections:
 - Home
 - About
 - Services